gridsuite/dynamic-mapping-server/README.md

 - Optimise Redux store to speed up FE when the attached network become massive
     - Reduce data stored and optimise selectors (memoization)
 - Polish Parameters Management appearance (FE)
+- Sends only relevant sets to the FE (pertaining to the attached network only), avoid unnecessary forms.